thkwznk/aseprite-scripts/ROADMAP.md

 Unreleased:

-- [Feature] Allow for searching scripts through a new menu option under _File > Run..._
+- [Feature] Add a new option under _File > Run..._ that allows for searching and running scripts and commands
 - [Feature] Add a keyboard shortcut for running the last searched script or command
-- [Feature] Allow for searching commands